 I entered through the front and was welcomed by young greeters.
-Had I ever been there before?
+Had I ever been there before they asked?
 (Um, yes, maybe 50 years ago?)
-There were other alumni visiting they said, and encouraged me to look around.
+There were other alumni visiting they said and encouraged me to look around.
 I could take a tour of the artists quarters too if I liked.
 I did a bit of both.

 Almost reverently I walked through the building, tracing steps from long ago till I found the stairs I’d climbed many times before.

-It was 4th grade and I was with my best friend Joyce, the one with perfectly blond hair (Scandinavian white and sleek and straight.)
+It was 4th grade, and I was with my best friend Joyce, the one with perfectly blond hair (she was Scandinavian and her hair was almost white, and sleek and straight.)
 We were debating who was the best, Paul Revere and the Raiders (her choice) or the Monkees (mine), when Miss Warner interrupted and told us to stop acting like monkeys.
 How we laughed at her words though I felt my group had been impugned.

 We ate in the same room that served us up assemblies and Disney movies after school and where I stood on the stage and spoke a part in the Christmas program.